nitaybz/homebridge-tado-ac/README.md

 ### Whats New in Version 2 ??

-This version is a whole new build that brings a lot more options to controling your Air Conditiner with Homekit:
+This version is a whole new build that brings a lot more options to control your air conditiner with Homekit:

 1. Homebridge plugin turned into platform to support 1 eco-system.
-2. Device auto detection - the plugin automatically detects and add any Tado AC device.
+2. Device auto detection - the plugin automatically detects and adds any Tado AC device.
-3. HomeKit Air Conditioner Support.
+3. HomeKit air conditioner support.
 4. Support for ***Swing*** and ***Rotation Speed*** of the air conditioner
 5. Fan Support - as different accessory.
 6. Auto configuration - The plugin detects the capabilities of your AC (set by Tado) and set them up accordingly in Homekit: